SilkyHeldi/TheWatchNode/_posts/2025-09-30-htb-holmes-ctf-2025-card.md

 ![application.log : data staging detection](../../assets/images/HTB-Holmes-CTF-2025/The-card/app-db-exfil.png)

-The exfiltrated database is database_dump_4A4D.sql
+The exfiltrated database is ```database_dump_4A4D.sql```

 ## Recurring string for threat actor attribution

 > During the attack, a seemingly meaningless string seems to be recurring.
 Which one is it? (string)

 Here, the string is very obvious.
 Threat actors tend to leave recurrent traces behind that allow investigators to attribute a malicious activity to a specific entity (a person, an organization, an entire nation...).
-For example, in a Mandiant report, a specific pattern had been found in email nicknames, that led to identify the person behind them.
+For example, in a [Mandiant][mandiant] report, a specific pattern had been found in email nicknames, that led to identify the person behind them.
-In another report, specific ways of creating functions in a malware helped investigators to recognize the APT (Advanced Persistent Threat) behind it.
+In another report, specific ways of creating functions in a malware helped investigators to recognize the [APT (Advanced Persistent Threat)][APT] behind it.

 Threat actors' habits and/or ego can betray their "footprints".
 Here, the reccurent string is ```4A4D``` which is the hexadecimal value for ```JM```.
 Since we are helping Sherlock Holmes, we suppose JM could be the initials of James Moriarty.